 INVESTIGATION ALERT: Kaskela Law LLC Announces Shareholder Investigation of CorMedix Inc. (NASDAQ: CRMD) and Encourages Long-Term CRMD Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Oct.
-16, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating CorMedix Inc. (“CorMedix” or the “Company”) (NASDAQ: CRMD) on behalf of the Company’s long-term investors.
+PHILADELPHIA, Oct.
+16, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating CorMedix Inc. ("CorMedix" or the "Company") CRMD on behalf of the Company's long-term investors.

 Recently an amended securities fraud complaint was filed against CorMedix on behalf of certain investors who purchased shares of the Company's common stock between October 16, 2019 and September 6, 2021.